 Most corporations are concerned about conflicts of interest for their executives and corporate board members.
-A board member, for example, needs to be focused on the concerns of the corporation, not on outside interests.
+A conflict of interest happens when a person is involved in several different enterprises at the same time.
+The conflict can happen due to finances or competing affiliations, amount other things.
+A board member, for example, needs to be focused on the concerns of the corporation, not on outside interests they may have.

 Board members cannot let their personal interests interfere with the decisions they make as directors.
-So, almost all corporations have conflict of interest policies and statements which they require directors to sign.
+So, almost all corporations have a conflict of interest policy and statements which they require directors to sign.

 Some examples of situations that might cause a conflict of interest for a corporate board member:

-- If the board member has an outside business interest in a company that competes with the company where he or she is a board member
+- If the board member has an outside business interest in a company that competes with the company where they are a board member

 - If the board member is privy to board decisions that can affect the price of the company's stock